 If you want to allow the user to log into Skype using the app, but not via the browser, use the Process Exclusion feature to exempt skypehost.exe from the block policy.
 Skype.com can still be blocked on the browser, but logging into the Skype app would be successful.

 To edit or remove an exclusion you created, click on the process to select it and delete it.

 Best practice: If there are specific local networks that you do not want the BCS agent to filter (for example, printers, VPN), add them here.

-In the Network Exemptions text box, enter each IP address or hostname to certain destination servers you want to bypass filtering by the BCS agent.
+In the Exempt Destination Network Servers text box, enter each IP address or hostname to certain destination servers you want to bypass filtering by the BCS agent.
 For example, exempt applications like Cisco Anyconnect.
 Use CIDR notation – for example, 192.168.100.0/24 represents an IP address of 192.168.100.0 with a subnet mask of 255.255.255.0.

 Note that you can create network exemptions, and you can specify top level domains, like barracuda.com, or *.barracuda.com, for example.
 So you have the option to block all subdomains with *.barracuda.com (or any set of subdomains) and top level domains when necessary.